awsdocs/amazon-route53-docs/doc_source/getting-started.md

 1. In the navigation pane, choose **Registered domains**\.

-1. In the list of domains, choose the name of your domain\.
+1. In the list of domains, select the linked name of your domain\.

 1. If the value of the **Auto renew** field is **Enabled \(disable\)**, choose **disable** to turn automatic renewal off\.
 The change takes effect immediately\.